 Why hang pictures on the wall when you can convert any wall into a wall of plants and flowers?
 Yes, it’s possible to use wall-mounted storage to place flower pots and plant pots.

-Use your creativity and select a wide range of vegetation of all sorts of color schemes and fragrances to make your wall come alive with, to your mood a boost, and to beautify your living space.
+Use your creativity and select a wide range of vegetation of all sorts of color schemes and fragrances to make your wall come alive, to your mood a boost, and to beautify your living space.
 Once you set up the wall-mounted storage, just make sure that the pots you have will fit the storage unit.

 Whether in your living room, den, or family room, your wall-mounted garden will turn into quite the conversation piece as you bring the best of the outdoors indoors.